lmarquezvg/AdaK/README.txt

               with 3, 5, 8, and 10 objective functions, respectively.
 For WFG1-
               WFG9 the values 400, 750, 1500, and 2000 are selected for the
               versions with 3, 5, 8, and 10 objective functions, respectively.
               The same values are used for the MINUS versions of each MOP.
+For IMOP1-IMOP3 we use 500 generations, while for IMOP4-IMOP8 and VNT1-VNT3 we use 550 generations.

        RUNS
               It must be an integer greater than zero.
 It represents the number